Brian Dooreck MD

 How can an imbalanced gut bacteria contribute to chronic fatigue syndrome?

-Certain quantity imbalances of bacterial species found in the intestine (such as Faecalibacterium, Roseburia, Dorea, Coprococcus, Clostridium, Ruminococcus, and Coprobacillus) have been linked to chronic fatigue syndrome.
-For example, the main indicators of chronic fatigue syndrome with IBS were an increase in Alistipes gut bacteria and a decrease in Faecalibacterium gut bacteria.
-Researchers believe that examining the fecal microbiota may enable clinicians to distinguish gut imbalances and subtype patients with chronic fatigue syndrome.
+Specific quantity imbalances of bacterial species found in the intestine (such as Faecalibacterium, Roseburia, Dorea, Coprococcus, Clostridium, Ruminococcus, and Coprobacillus) have been linked to chronic fatigue syndrome.
+For example, the leading indicators of chronic fatigue syndrome with IBS were an increase in Alistipes gut bacteria and a decrease in Faecalibacterium gut bacteria.
+Researchers believe examining the fecal microbiota may enable clinicians to distinguish between gut imbalances and subtype patients with chronic fatigue syndrome.

 How is chronic fatigue syndrome diagnosed?